CodeforSouth/fbi-api/README.md

 ## Contributors

 This project was kickstarted by [Leo Ribeiro](https://github.com/leordev) and is now maintained by [Joel Quiles](https://github.com/teh0xqb).
 Take a look at all [contributors here](https://github.com/Code-for-Miami/fbi-api/graphs/contributors).

+## Using Docker:

+#### Using script

+Just run `start-docker.sh`

+which will use the docker compose yaml file to setup all necessar services

+Or, doing things manually...

+#### Building an image

+`sudo docker build -t=fbiapidev .`

+This will download ubuntu image, if necessary, then build our custom image.

+#### Start a container just for dev server
+`sudo docker run -d -v .:/code -p 8080:8080 fbiapidev lein run`

+#### Check running containers
+`docker ps` -a to display both running and stopped containers

+#### Connect to any running container to inspect services, filesystem, etc
+`sudo docker exec -it <container name or id> /bin/bash`

+#### Cheatsheet

+run -d = detach instead of following output run -v = link local volume to docker one run -p = Publish a container's port(s) to the host